Behavior and Mood problems

 Natural Reactions to a Superficial Siderosis Diagnosis

 Worry, fear of the future, occasional moodiness or irritability, and anxiety are all normal reactions in the face of an unpredictable diagnosis.
 Anyone may become anxious when faced with an impaired or poor quality of life, but these feelings should not last for long periods or become uncontrollable.
-On the other hand, depression, long-term persistent anxiety, and extreme irritability or anger require treatment.
+On the other hand, depressionOverview Depression is a common and serious mental health di..., long-term persistent anxiety, and extreme irritability or anger require treatment.

 Family and Friends